IntersectMBO/plutus/plutus-tutorial/doctest/Tutorial/01-plutus-tx.md

 ## The Plutus Tx Prelude and Plutus Tx Builtins

-The `Language.PlutusTx.Prelude` module contains versions of a number of useful standard Haskell functions.
-This is necessary mostly so that they can be marked `INLINABLE` (see above).
+The `Language.PlutusTx.Prelude` module is a drop-in replacement for the normal Haskell Prelude, but with some functions redefined to be easier for the Plutus Tx compiler to handle.
+You should use the Plutus Tx Prelude whenever you are writing code that you expect to compile with the Plutus Tx compiler.

+To use the Plutus Tx Prelude, use the `NoImplicitPrelude` language pragma, and import `Language.PlutusTx.Prelude`.

 Plutus Tx has some builtin types and functions available for working with primitive data (integers and bytestrings), as well as a few special functions.
-These builtins are also exported from the Plutus Tx prelude.
+These builtins are also exported from the Plutus Tx Prelude.

 The `error` builtin deserves a special mention. `error` causes the transaction to abort when it is evaluated, which is the way that validation failure is signaled.